Losant/losant-docs/docs/edge-compute/walkthrough.md

 ![Peripheral Device](/images/edge-compute/walkthrough/peripheral-device.png "Peripheral Device")

-This example named the device "Kegerator", but you can name it anything you'd like.
+In this example we named the device "Kegerator", but you can name it anything you'd like.
 Set the device type to `Peripheral` and set the gateway to our previously created Edge Compute device.
 This is primarily an access control setting, which restricts which gateways are allowed to report state on behalf of this peripheral.
 Lastly, add the two attributes for temperature and humidity.
 When done, click the `Create Device` button to add this device to your application.

 ## Create Access Key and Secret